Skip to main content

 Can I still use SAP to demonstrate FHS compliance?

-Yes — SAP 10.3 is the only route at FHS launch.
+Yes.
+SAP 10.3 is the only route at FHS launch.
 HEM follows at least 3 months later.
 Once both are available, they run in parallel for a minimum of 24 months.
-Both routes must demonstrate the same performance against the FHS notional building.
+Each route uses its own notional building specification, but both achieve the same FHS performance standard.

 What is the notional building approach?